Consensys-Network-State/ds3/packages/theme/README.md

 ### Radix Color Foundation

-DS3's color system is built on top of Radix UI Colors, providing a robust foundation for accessible and consistent color usage.
+CUI's color system is built on top of Radix UI Colors, providing a robust foundation for accessible and consistent color usage.
 Each color in our system follows Radix's 12-step scale:

 ```
 1  - Lightest